usckuro/php-client/ReadMe.md

-This wrapper provides access to the Interqualitas API.
-It provides all functionality to the API through PHP.
+The Interqualitas PHP Client provides access to the Interqualitas API client and allows easy access to all functionality of the API.

-If you know how to handle installation and usage of composer modules you can skip the rest of this.
+If you know how to handle installation and usage of composer modules, you can skip the rest of this.
 A quick example of the functions can be found under
     docs/example/full

-Full documentation of the API is at dev.interqualitas.net
+Full documentation of the API is at the Interqualitas developer [website](http://dev.interqualitas.net)

-#Requirements
+##Requirements
   * PHP >= 5.3
   * PHP cURL extension

-#Instalation
+##Instalation
-To install Interqualitas into your project we recommend composer.
+To install Interqualitas PHP Client into your project we recommend composer.
 You may download the zip but you will need to satisfy various dependency of which composer does automatically.

-##Install Composer
+###Install Composer
 If you are not already using [composer](http://getcomposer.org/) to manage your project dependencies, install composer.

     curl -s http://getcomposer.org/installer | php

-##Configure composer.json
+###Configure composer.json
 If you don't already have a composer.json file in your projects root, create one with the following contents:

     {